-Nikki de León (b.
-1987) is a painter and sculptor based between California and Germany.
-With a background in interior design and architecture, alongside professional experience in wood and metal fabrication, her practice is fundamentally rooted in the logic of playful construction.
+Nikki de León is a painter and sculptor of German and Mexican-American heritage—working between Germany and Central California.
+With a background in interior design and architecture, alongside professional experience in wood and metal fabrication, her practice is rooted in the logic of construction.
+Her work is informed by a constant dialogue between European architectural tradition and the rugged landscapes of the California interior—an exploration of how contrasting environments and structural differences redefine her sense of balance and form.

 Artist Statement